-Cities are where Mexicans live and Pueblo Magicos are where they vacation.
+Cities are where Mexicans live and Pueblos Magicos are where they vacation.

 I was listening to a podcast from Spanish and Go and they were talking about how Mexicans have basically made up a word for visiting local Mexican towns on the weekends.

 “Vamos a pueblear” or roughly translated as let’s go visit a town.

 Pueblo Magico is a term that has been given to 121 (and counting) pueblos or towns around Mexico.
 The designation is given by the Mexican government.